yossico-rnd-hub/nlpy/README.md

     ( Hillery/ORG, step mother, Chelsea/ORG )

 ### relations
+- multiple subjects: 'Bill and Hillery Clinton, parents of Chelsea ...'
 - multiple predicates: '... co-founder and CEO of Udacity'
 - spanish
 - basis
+- is/has/did